-What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: The following methods are among the ways you can do this:
+What action will you take to reduce swimmer, official, and staff exposure to heat-related issues:

 - 1. Cancel the swim(s). - 2.
 Shorten swim(s) or institute/shorten time limits. - 3.
 Remind all participants to stay well hydrated. - 4.
 Remind swimmers to select appropriate pace. - 5.
 Make swim caps optional or use Lycra swim caps.